HashemAlhariry/Chat-Application/README.md

 # Chat-Application
-Chat App similar to Whatsapp Using FireBase Authentication
+Chat App similar to Whatsapp Using FireBase Data Base